 The best Sony camera in 2024 for vlogging, filmmaking and photography

-The range of best Sony cameras just keeps getting bigger as Sony expands its camera offerings to more types of photographers, from high-end professional photography and video production to travel photographers, content creators, and vloggers, there is a Sony camera for everyone.
+The range of best Sony cameras just keeps getting bigger and better as Sony expands its camera offerings to more types of shooters in areas like sports, wildlife, travel, and fashion to video production, content creation, and vlogging, whether you are a professional, enthusiast or just a beginner there is a Sony camera for everyone.

-Lastly, Sony's latest line of cameras is its ZV roster of cameras aimed at vloggers and social content creators.
-With super compact and simplified designs, these cameras are meant to go anywhere and shoot great instantly usable footage with minimal effort.
-We've been especially impressed by the clever and affordable little Sony ZV-1F.
+Also, Sony's latest ZV roster of cameras is aimed at vloggers and social media creators, I love these cameras super compact and simplified designs, meant to go anywhere and shoot great instantly usable footage with minimal effort.
+I've been especially impressed by the clever and affordable little Sony ZV-1F.

 Gareth Bevan headshot